 Robert Knox’s “What the Earth is Like” and Roselyn Kubek’s “Necessity”

-The Earth Is Like By Robert Knox “It is spring again.
-The earth is like a child that knows poems by heart” – Rilke, The Songs of Orpheus, No. 21 The earth is like a younger brother,who follows his sun around, copying his ways, rising from the ground...
+What the Earth Is Like By Robert Knox “It is spring again.
+The earth is like a child that knows poems by heart” – Rilke, The Songs of Orpheus, No. 21 The earth is like a younger brother,who follows his sun around, copying his ways, rising from the...

 Angelo Mao’s “The Portuguese Man-of-War” and Frannie Lindsay’s “The Rabbits of Upland Road”